 With those kinds of benefits on the table, there is no time to waste!
 Let’s jump in.

 Within your marketing automation system, you will be able to see when the last time one of your contacts (i,e leads or customers) have opened an email from you.

 This kind of data is golden and allows you to be able to behaviourally segment your audience.

 For example, you could segment your list by:

 1. Contacts who last opened an email from you more than 6 months ago (ie. likely to be unengaged but still marketable)

 2. Contacts who last opened an email from you less than 6 months (more likely to be engaged).

-Here are two tactics for segmenting in this way:
+Here are three tactics for segmenting in this way:

-- You may want to send those people an extra special email series with super subject lines to get those emails clicked and hopefully read.
-The contents inside that email series should reward them (e.g. with an offer, with great content) or you could get really truthful with them and give them an opportunity to opt out and stop bloating your list!)
+- You may want to send those people an extra special email series with super subject lines to get those emails clicked and hopefully, read.
+The contents inside that email series should reward them (eg. with an offer or great content).

 Which of these tactics you go for will completely depend on your business.
 Remember - segmenting is not one size fits all!